freddiehaddad/oxidized/README.md

 - `@@` - Repeat last executed macro
 - `3@a` - Execute macro 'a' three times

+Notes:

+- After pressing `q`, the next character selects the macro register.
+That key is consumed and will not trigger its normal mapping (e.g., `a` won’t enter insert mode).
+- Press `q` again to stop recording.
+While recording, the statusline shows `REC @<register>`.
+- If you pressed `q` by mistake, press `Esc` to cancel the pending register selection without starting a recording.

 ### Advanced Window Management

 **Window Creation:**